DannyvanderWeijde/DannyvanderWeijde/README.md

 **`Full-stack developer (Web developer/Internship Supervisor)`**

 Hello, I’m Danny van der Weijde a 24 year old full-stack developer based in North Brabant, the Netherlands.
-I currently work as a front-end developer at <a href="https://intermix.nl">Intermix Management B.V.</a> on their PIM project.
-I'm the lead front-ender for the PIM project.
+I currently work as a front-end developer at <a href="https://intermix.nl">Intermix Management B.V.</a>.
+I'm the lead front-end developer for our EZ-Pim project, which is our own made PIM system.

 I'm also the internship supervisor for the exam students.
-I help them on full-stack bases for there exams and play the roll as their 'client'.
+I help them on full-stack basis for there exams and play the roll as their 'client' for their exams.

 In my free time I like to improve and maintain my skills with personal projects.
 If I ever feel the need to disconnect from programming, you'll likely find me engrossed in playing a video game!